 This application represents one of many DAs that have been lodged after the approval of DA19/0704.
-One of the subsequent applications approved was for an integrated housing development including 26 houses and associated subdivision under DA20/0200.
-The proposal under DA20/0200 was for land that had a similar orientation and shallow configuration to the lots subject of this DA and which required variations to the rear setback and site coverage controls under the Penrith Development Control Plan (PDCP).
+One the subsequent applications approved was for an integrated housing development including 26 houses and associated subdivision under DA20/0200.
+The proposal under DA20/0200 was for land that had a similar orientation and shallow configuration to the subject lots and which required variations to the rear setback and site coverage controls under the Penrith Development Control Plan (PDCP).
 In addition to DA20/0200, there have been over 25 consents issued for single "build to boundary dwellings" on lots that are 10m wide.
 Several of these dwellings were also approved with variations to site coverage controls under the PDCP.